shindavid/AlphaZeroArcade/docs/Nash-ISMCTS.md

 With the high-level strategy outlined, let us fill in details.

 Consider a SAMPLE node $n$, whose parent is an ACT node.
-Due to $H$-splitting, $n$ may be followed by additional $(k-1)$ SAMPLE nodes.
+Due to $H$-splitting, $n$ may be followed by an additional $(k-1)$ SAMPLE nodes.
 The act of sampling a full hidden state then corresponds to sampling a random route down a depth $k$ tree $T$ rooted at $n$.

 Suppose we have made $m$ visits to node $n$.
 On visit $i$, suppose we traversed $T$ via route $R_i$,